-Italian law does not permit women to work during their maternity leave (five months) and gives them the right (also available to male parents) to take parental leave (up to 10 months following the mandatory five months of maternity leave).
-An employee cannot be dismissed for any reason during pregnancy and up until the child is one year old.
+Italian law does not allow women to work during their maternity leave (five months) and gives them the right (also available to male parents) to take parental leave (up to 10 months following the mandatory five months leave for maternity).
+An employee cannot be dismissed for any reason during the pregnancy and up until the child is one year old.

-An employer with 15 or more employees must hire a certain number of disabled persons, having regard to the percentages determined by the relevant law.
+An employer with 15 or more employees must hire a certain number of disabled persons, having regard to the percentages fixed by the relevant law.